Kmeakin/walrus-report/src/30-implementation.md

 ## Parsing
-Once a flat stream of tokens has been produced, they must be assembled into a more structured tree-like structure, where each syntatic construct is a child of its enclosing construct (with a whole file forming the root node).
+Once a flat stream of tokens has been produced, they must be assembled into a more structured tree-like structure, where each syntactic construct is a child of its enclosing construct (with a whole file forming the root node).
 For example, this Walrus file
 ```rust